cezarpauna/TestRepoCreation/README.md

 - Cold Brew
 - Pastries

-## Getting Started
+### Getting Started
-To run this application locally:
+To run the app:
-1. Clone the repository: `git clone https://github.com/cezarpauna/TestRepoCreation.git`
+1. Clone the repository.
-2. Navigate to the directory: `cd TestRepoCreation`
+2. Navigate to the project directory.
 3. Install dependencies: `npm install`
-4. Start the application: `npm start`
+4. Start the app: `npm start`

-Enjoy your coffee! ☕
+## Technologies Used
+- React
+- CSS

+## Author
+Cezar Pauna